LincanLi-X/FireTrend_Rebuttal/README.md

 ### Response to Q6: Robustness to missing or noisy modalities

 **A6:** We appreciate this question and agree that robustness to imperfect multimodal inputs is important in real deployment.
-We therefore added experiments with `missing modalities` and `noisy modalities`, where we systematically remove or perturb one modality at evaluation time and report the resulting performance in **Table Y**.
+We therefore added experiments with `missing modalities` and `noisy modalities`, where we systematically remove or perturb one modality at evaluation time and report the resulting performance in **Table 4**.

 **Table 4.** Robustness to missing or noisy modalities